bhaba-ranjan/bhaba-ranjan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!

-I am a Master of Science in Computer Science student at George Mason University.
-As a <b>Google Certified TensorFlow Developer</b> and former <b>Senior Software Engineer</b>, I have a strong background in developing and implementing AI/ML solutions.
+I am a <b>Google Certified TensorFlow Developer</b>, former <b>Senior Software Engineer</b>,  and currently a <b>Graduate Student</b> in MS CS program at George Mason University.
+I have strong academic and industry experience in developing and implementing AI/ML solutions.

-My current research focuses on <b>Socially Acceptable Navigation for Mobile Robots</b>.
-In addition to the broad field of Machine Learning, I have a keen interest in Computer Vision, Motion Planning, and Multimodal Learning.
+I am working under the supervision of <a href='https://cs.gmu.edu/~xiao/'> <b>Prof. Xuesu Xiao</b></a>  in the <b>AI and Robotics Lab</b> at GMU.
+My current research is centered around learning<b> Socially Acceptable Navigation</b> for <b>Mobile Robots</b> by leveraging <b>Deep Neural Networks</b>.
+In addition to the broad field of Machine Learning, I have a keen interest in Computer Vision, Multimodal Learning, and Motion Planning.

-I am actively seeking <b>Full-time</b> opportunities as a <b>Machine Learning Engineer</b> starting Summer 2024.
+I am actively seeking <b>full-time opportunities</b> in the field of <b>Machine Learning</b> starting Summer 2024.
 I am eager to apply and grow my skills by working on challenging projects within a progressive organization.